XRPLF/xrpl.js/docs/index.md

 Returns the estimated transaction fee for the rippled server the RippleAPI instance is connected to.

-This will use the [feeCushion parameter](#parameters) provided to the RippleAPI constructor, or the default value of `1.2`.
+This uses the [feeCushion parameter](#parameters) provided to the RippleAPI constructor, or the default value of `1.2`.

 ### Parameters